ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step1.md

 ### Writing your first test

 For our first test, we're going to create a new test method called `givenStudentName_ThenReturnDisplayName`.
-The test asserts that `studenFulltName` is equal to the concatination of the student's first and last name when we call our `displayStudentFullName` function (**NOTE** there's no code in our `Student.java` file so we expect this test will fail).
+This test method will assert that `studentFullName` is equal to the concatination of the student's first and last name when we call our `student.displayStudentFullName` function

+- **NOTE** There is no code in our `Student.java` file so we expect this test will fail

 Copy the test function below to the `StudentTest.java` file: